 It’s a 64-bit six-core chip with two cores focused on performance while the remaining four are tasked with efficiency.
 Apple says that the new chip is 25 percent up on the previous generation in performance and 70 percent better in efficiency.

 It’s also got Apple’s first own-designed GPU with three cores and there’s also an Apple ISP, plus a video encoder.

 As usual, Apple doesn’t disclose the RAM inside but it was believed to be 3GB - now confirmed by TENAA.
 In terms of storage you have to choose between 64- or 256GB with no expandable microSD card slot, of course.

-As mentioned earlier, the glass rear cover means that the iPhone finally has wireless charging - the iPhone 8 models do, too.
+As mentioned earlier, the glass rear cover allows Apple to finally add in wireless charging - the iPhone 8 models support it, too.
 The iPhone X supports Qi wireless and will work with various pads from third parties as well as Apple’s own AirPower which can charge three devices at once.

 Thanks to tweaks in hardware and software, Apple touts an additional two hours battery life compared to the iPhone 7.
 A tweet by @OnLeaks of a Chinese filing shows that the capacity is 2716mAh, slightly higher than the 2675mAh in the iPhone 8 Plus.
 Again, this has been confirmed by TENAA.

 As expected, the iPhone X has dual cameras.
 Each are 12Mp with one offering a regular wide-angle with an f/1.8 aperture, while the telephoto lens has an f/2.4 aperture.
 There’s also a Quad-LED flash which offers two times better uniformity of light.

 Apple says the cameras are better and faster than previously with ‘deeper’ pixels and, like the Samsung Galaxy Note 8, both rear cameras have optical image stabilisation (OIS).